-We determine the values for MBCR codes in two step.
-We study two particular cuts and find the minimal values required to ensure that the quantity of information going through the cuts is at least equal to the file size (thus proving the optimality of the solution if it is correct).
-We then prove that these quantities are enough for all possible cuts.
+We determine these values in two steps.
+We study two particular cuts to find the minimum values required to ensure that the max flow is at least equal to the file size, thus proving the optimality of the solution if correct.
+We then prove that these quantities are sufficient for all possible cuts.

-\begin{IEEEproof}[Proof of MBCR (Optimality)] Let us consider two particular successions of repairs leading to the graphs shown on Figure~\ref{fig:ifg}.
-The repairs corresponding to such graphs are described in the Proof of Theorem \ref{thm:crc}.
-As we want to minimize $\gamma$ before $\alpha$, we assume $\alpha \ge d\beta+(t-1)\beta'$ (i.e., the stored amount is always larger than the downloaded amount).
+\begin{IEEEproof}[Proof of MBCR (Optimality)] Let us consider two specific successions of repairs ($\mathbf{u}=[1,1,\dots]$ (Fig. \ref{fig:g2}) and $\mathbf{u}=[t,t,\dots]$ (Fig. \ref{fig:g1})).
+The corresponding repairs are described in the Proof of Theorem \ref{thm:crc}.
+As we want to minimize $\gamma$ before $\alpha$, we assume $\alpha \ge \gamma$.